libplctag/libplctag/README.md

 pvbrowser project did some small patches to get it to compile with MinGW on Windows, but it would not get very far with Visual Studio C/C++.
 We tried.
 * the code was organized such that it would be complicated to wrap for use in Python or other languages.
-We did a small preliminary Python wrapper for a tiny part of it.
+We did a small preliminary Python wrapper for a part of it.
 It took a while and we were not very happy with it.
+Raw pointers just do not translate well.
 * the code did not hide the intricacies of the EtherNet/IP (CIP) protocol, but made application logic deal with them.
 * the code had a lot of calls to malloc/free that made us nervous about both